 You must explicitly declare host variables in the Declare Section of the program unit that uses them in SQL statements.
-Thus, variables passed to a subroutine and used in SQL statements within the subroutine must be declared in the subroutine Declare Section.
-An example follows:
+Thus, variables passed to a subroutine and used in SQL statements within the subroutine must be declared in the subroutine Declare Section, as illustrated in the following example:

+'''

-''' CALL LOGON (UID, PWD)
+CALL LOGON (UID, PWD)

+'''

+'''

 SUBROUTINE LOGON (UID, PWD)

 Declare host variables in subroutine.

+EXEC SQL BEGIN DECLARE SECTION

 CHARACTER10 UID

 CHARACTER10 PWD

+EXEC SQL END DECLARE SECTION

+...

-EXEC SQL CONNECT : UID IDENTIFIED BY : PWD
+EXEC SQL CONNECT :UID IDENTIFIED BY :PWD

 WRITE(, 1000) UID

 1000 FORMAT(/,' Connected to Oracle as user: ', A10, /)

 RETURN

+END

-END '''
+'''

+The following restrictions apply with respect to Declarations:

-Implicit Declarations.
+Implicit Declarations

 FORTRAN allows implicit declaration of INTEGER and REAL variables.
 Unless explicitly declared otherwise, identifiers starting with I, J, K, L, M, or N are assumed to be of type INTEGER, and other identifiers are assumed to be of type REAL.